ONSdigital/eq-questionnaire-validator/README.md

 ```
 make start-ajv
 ```
 To stop the ajv (server) based version of validator.
+You will need to add the AJV_VALIDATOR_PORT number to your .env file.

 ```
-make stop-ajv PORT=<port-number>
+make stop-ajv
 ```

 This returns either an empty json response when the questionnaire is valid, or a response containing an "errors" key.